mattgenious/QuickPaySharp/csharp-dotnet2-client-generated/csharp-dotnet2-client/docs/BrandingsApi.md

 <a name="postbrandingsidcopyformat"></a>
 # **POSTBrandingsIdCopyFormat**
-> QuickPayProtocolV10Branding POSTBrandingsIdCopyFormat (string acceptVersion, string authorization, int? id, string except, string only)
+> Branding POSTBrandingsIdCopyFormat (string acceptVersion, string authorization, int? id, string except, string only)

 Copies branding and returns the new branding